cyberark/pas-orchestrator/README.md

 - Windows 2016 must be installed on the servers
 - Administrator credentials (either Local or Domain)
 - Network connection to the vault and the repository server
-- Location of psm CD image
-- PAS packages version 10.6 and above
+- PAS packages version 10.6 and above, including the location of the CD images
-- IP addresses / hosts to orchestrate the products to
+- IP addresses / hosts to execute the playbook against

 ## Role Variables

-A list of variables used in this playbook
+These are the variables used in this playbook

 **Deployment Variables**